Responsive Menu

 • Gavroche — The Thénardiers’ Trafficked Son

-• A trafficked child who was the son of a French ambassador —his courage and suffering reveal the international reach of the network.
+• His courage and suffering reveal the international reach of the network.
 He stands as a symbol for the many unseen children harmed by systems Scotland had no power to stop.
-A young boy held in the same house as Cameron, sexually brutalized, caged, and burned with cigarettes by the woman controlling him.
+A young boy held in the same house as Victoria, sexually brutalized, caged, and burned with cigarettes by the woman controlling him.
 He was one of many trafficked children — the “little revolutionaries” whose brave lives were destroyed and extinguished by the system long before they ever had a chance to fight for their own freedom.
 Like Gavroche in Les Miserables, he did not survive; the abuse he endured ultimately cost him his life.

 • Javert — The Network Enforcer Who Hunted Her